tamberg/pi-tastic/README.md

 As documented [here](https://meshtastic.org/docs/configuration/radio/lora/#modem-preset).

 ## Set a device role
-On the Pi, to set meshtastic device role.
+On the Pi, to set the device role to _CIENT_.

     $ meshtastic --set device.role CLIENT

+Or, to set meshtastic device role to _SENSOR_.

+    $ meshtastic --set device.role SENSOR

 Then, to verify the role.

     $ meshtastic --get device.role

 Expected output.

     device.role: 0

 As documented [here](https://meshtastic.org/docs/configuration/radio/device/#roles)